terlanusubov/simpleslider/README.md

-# AlzheimerSlider
-## CREATE YOUR OWN SLIDER
+# Simple slider by alzaymr.dev

-### Probably,you fad up to use owl carousel every time that you dont need.You need very simple slider.You need something easy.So this plugin is absolutely for you
+ Probably,you fad up to use owl carousel every time that you dont need.You need very simple slider.You need something easy.So this plugin is absolutely for you

-## USING
+## Usage
 You can use class name that whatever you want.Do not use my reserved class names (reserved class names at the end)

 ```html